SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 by ``3``, ten times,
 using a closed range that starts with ``1`` and ends with ``10``.
-For this calculation, the individual counter values each time through the loop are unnecessary --- it simply executes the loop the correct number of times.
+For this calculation, the individual counter values each time through the loop are unnecessary --- the code simply executes the loop the correct number of times.
 The underscore character ``_``
 (used in place of a loop variable) causes the individual values to be ignored